The Art of a Winter Rhythm

 - Add garlic to everything!

 Great things come in small packages and this little wonder herb is no exception.
 One of the phytochemical compounds found in garlic is responsible for boosting a certain white blood cells’ (T-cell) function which are the cells which fight viruses.
 Put it in soups, roasts and crockpots.
+It’s even more potent raw – search DIY Immune Tonic on my website for a great recipe to get your through winter.

 We know from studies that sugar inhibits white blood cell activity so eating it daily means we walk around at an immune disadvantage.
 When two people are equally exposed to a virus why does one become sick and the other not?
 It’s to do with that person’s ability to fight off the virus before it can manifest the symptoms of a ‘cold’.
 Sugar reduces your immune systems ability to ward off invaders.
-If you like to have desserts and treats aim for fruit crumbles, poached pears, stewed rhubarb etc.
+If you like to have desserts and treats (my hand’s raised!) aim for fruit crumbles, poached pears, stewed rhubarb etc.

 - Switch your smoothie or juice for soup